top of page

 MoU – Research Incubation Program

 Colleges and institutions aiming to formalize collaboration can benefit from our MoUs that establish long-term, mutually beneficial partnerships.
-These agreements enable selected students to participate in Simulation Lab’s Research Incubation Program — a free, one-month research experience guided by our CAE Engineers.
+These agreements enable selected students to participate in Simulation Lab’s Research Incubation Program — a free, two-month research experience guided by our CAE Engineers.
 Through structured mentorship and simulation-based learning, students gain practical research exposure, technical insight, and opportunities for academic engagement and campus representation.

 Be part of something BIGGER